You've helped us build

 What are the volunteer opportunities?

-Construction volunteer opportunities for individuals are limited since the sponsoring organizations generally supply all of the volunteers needed; however, individuals may serve on committees such as Family Selection, Family Support, Church relations, Events and Development or work at the ReStore.
-Please see Volunteer Opportunities on this website.
+Construction volunteer opportunities for individuals are limited since the sponsoring organizations generally supply all of the volunteers needed; however, we have a home repair program that allows for similar activities if that is what you are interested in.
+Individuals may also serve on committees such as Family Selection and Support, Church relations, Events and Development or you may also help at the ReStore.
+Please fill out the volunteer inquiry information on this site.

 How can I get more information?